-Ending homelessness is a priority for the City of Melbourne.
+Ending homelessness is a priority for City of Melbourne.

-We work across the entire housing spectrum to help people who are rough sleeping to move into short-term, supported housing while increasing long-term affordable rental housing and affordable housing.
+City of Melbourne works across the entire housing spectrum to help people who are sleeping rough or experiencing housing insecurity to move into short-term, supported housing while increasing long-term affordable rental housing and affordable housing.

-The City of Melbourne Homelessness Advisory Committee will bring together people with broad and diverse knowledge and experience of issues relating to homelessness.
-It will be an important point of contact between Council and people who have personal and or professional experience and knowledge of homelessness.
+City of Melbourne Homelessness Advisory Committee brings together people with broad and diverse knowledge and experience of issues relating to homelessness.
+It is an important point of contact between City of Melbourne and people who have personal and or professional experience and knowledge of homelessness.

 The most recent figures on homelessness in Australia are from the ABS census, held on 10 August 2021.